+In terms of a Title IX complaint, the following interim measures will be available equitably to both students and employees and may be imposed immediately hereunder notwithstanding any provision to the contrary in any other policy including Volume IV.
 In some circumstances, interim safety measures may be taken to protect the physical safety of students or employees pending the final outcome of the investigation and resolution process.
 This includes no contact orders and removal from campus.
+In circumstances not involving a TItle IX complaint, other interim measures may also be available.